SamTseng/Chinese_Skewed_TxtClf/README.md

 5. fastText_run_log.txt: a document and log file to describe how to run fastText classifier for the datasets.
 6. ft_metrics.sh: batch execution file to run fastText.
 7. ft_metrics.py: code required by the above batch execution file.

+Note: To be able to run the BERT classifier under BERT_txtclf, you must download those imported files (or simply download all files) from https://github.com/google-research/bert to folder BERT_txtclf.

 ## 2. To cite this datasets, source codes, or experiment results:
 Yuen-Hsien Tseng, "[The Feasibility of Automated Topic Analysis: An Empirical Evaluation of Deep Learning Techniques Applied to Skew-Distributed Chinese Text Classification](http://joemls.dils.tku.edu.tw/fulltext/57104fullText.pdf)," Journal of Educational Media & Library Sciences, Vol. 57, No. 1 (March 2020).